Planning Board considers controversial Gold Hill solar project - Salisbury Post

 A similar showing of opposition was present at Monday night’s meeting.
 The J. Newton Cohen Sr. Meeting Room in the Rowan County Administration Building was brimming with people against the rezoning request, several of whom were holding bright yellow signs reading “No Gold Hill Solar.”

-The specific purpose of the meeting to consider a conditional district rezoning from Birdseye, which is required in accordance with updated solar energy system rules and recommendations passed by the Rowan County Board of Commissioners earlier this year.
+The specific purpose of the meeting to consider a conditional district rezoning request from Birdseye, which is required in accordance with updated solar energy system rules and recommendations passed by the Rowan County Board of Commissioners earlier this year.

 As the clock struck 10 p.m., the Planning Board considered recessing and hosting a special called meeting in two weeks.
 However, a motion to do just that did not pass unanimously and the board eventually decided to finish the meeting.
 The meeting was still going on at press time on Monday.